 Study of the development of English literature from 1500 to 1660: Sidney, More, Jonson, Spenser, Donne, Shakespeare, Milton, and others.
 Emphasis is on poetry and non-dramatic prose.
+Prerequisite: ENGL 3308, or permission of the instructor.

 ENGL 4310 - Shakespeare

 Study of Shakespeare's major plays: comedies, tragedies, and histories; and plays by such contemporaries as Ben Jonson, John Webster, and Beaumont and Fletcher.